tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/常见问题_intl.md

 **\[Data overview\]**

-* It shows the data of the day.
-The data of a specific day is the total amount of pushes by various push actions on that day.
-(There are four types of pushes: unicast, broadcast (i.e., batch push and full push), notification bar message, and in-app message.)
+* It shows the day's data, which is the day's total number of pushes from various push actions.
+There are four types of pushes, including notification bar message, and in-app message, unicast, and broadcast, i.e., batch push and full push.

 ---
 ## FAQs